amd/ZenDNN/docs/zendnnl_architecture.md

 ### Data Flow Overview

 1. **Input Tensor Creation**:
-   - The inference process begins with the creation of input tensors that hold the raw data (e.g., images, text embeddings).
+   - The inference process begins with the creation of input tensors that hold the raw data (Example: images, text embeddings).

 2. **Context Initialization**:
-   - A context is initialized with parameters such as weights, biases, and configuration settings (e.g., activation functions, quantization details).
+   - A context is initialized with parameters such as weights, biases, and configuration settings (Example: activation functions, quantization details).

 3. **Operator Execution**:
    - The operator receives the input tensor and context.
 It validates the inputs and selects the appropriate kernel based on the data type, hardware, and problem size.

 4. **Kernel Invocation**:
-   - The selected kernel performs the actual computation, leveraging hardware-specific optimizations (e.g., AVX512 instructions on Intel CPUs).
+   - The selected kernel performs the actual computation, leveraging hardware-specific optimizations (Example: AVX512 instructions on Intel CPUs).

 5. **Output Tensor Generation**:
    - The result of the kernel execution is stored in an output tensor, which can be passed to the next operator in the computation graph.